AlvinKollcaku/Compiler/README.md

    - Simpletron has a 1000-word memory, with each word referenced by locations 0 through 999.
    - Each SML instruction occupies one word of Simpletron's memory.
 The first two digits are the operation code, and the last three digits correspond to the memory location for the operation.
    - Example: `10999` means **READ** a value from the user and store it in location 999.
+   - Numerical values occupy 1 cell in the memory
+   - **Strings** occupy mulitple memory cells, where in each cell a char of the corresponding string is stored.
+In the cell where the first char is stored the lenght of the string is also stored.
    - For detailed operation codes, see `SML/SML.txt`.

 2. **Infix to Postfix Converter**